hitokuno/aizuinwonderfullworld/README.md

 Installation
 --------
 No installation is required.
-Jet put all files in the path where accessible from Web Browser.
+Justt put all files in the path where accessible from Web Browser.
+Accessing to index.html to run.

 License
 --------